 Overall, I am pleased with the Simple Shower.
 I definitely plan to use it in my shower system next summer.
 I’ll be on the lookout for a two-liter bottle in hopes something smaller will be easier to handle, and I bet with practice, washing my private areas will get easier.

-To order the Simple Shower, you can click on the very first photo in this post, which is connected to my Amazon affiliate link.
+To order the Simple Shower, you can click on the box at the top of this post, which is connected to my Amazon affiliate link.
 If folks shop through my Amazon affiliate link, I receive a commission.
 I took all of the other photos in the post.

 Disclosure of Material Connection: I received a 50% refund of the purchase price of my Simple Shower from Rainburst after this blog post ran.
 Regardless, I only review/recommend products or services I use personally.
 This review reflects how I honestly feel about the product.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”